influxdata/influxdb-scala/README.md

       } yield println(s"${series.name} has point $point with time precision ${series.time_precision}") }

-Note that the query method is asynchronous and returns a Future[QueryResult]this will print the following
+Note that the query method is asynchronous and returns a *Future[QueryResult]*.
+I used a for comprehension as an example of how to handle multiple series in the result, even though in this case there is only one.
+This will print the following

     data has point Map(time -> Mon Dec 02 20:49:45 EST 2013, sequence_number -> 1, bar -> 287, foo -> 214) with time precision MILLIS
     data has point Map(time -> Mon Dec 02 20:49:46 EST 2013, sequence_number -> 2, bar -> 156, foo -> 246) with time precision MILLIS